 What is the minimum age for enrollment in school?

-Only children who reach the age of five on or before September 1 of the school year are eligible for enrollment in Kindergarten.
+Only children who reach the age of five on or before September 1st of the attending school year are eligible for enrollment in Kindergarten.
 This also applies to first grade, but the age of six, correspondingly.